 Audio and video equipment, such as cameras, VCR/DVD players, speakers and projectors

 With our experience in security and risk management, we know how important it is to obtain proof of destruction, so we offer special security and video surveillance for the destruction of highly sensitive information.
 Our security system includes:

 Cameras with digital video recorders located throughout the facility, each with over 90 days of record retention.

 Two layers of sensing and security equipment that controls access separately to the facility and to the e-waste area

 Security guards who perform periodic site inspections 24 hours a day, seven days a week.

 We can also provide you with a Certificate of Recycling or periodic reports on the materials that are shipped and processed.

 We also offer complete information technology asset disposition (ITAD) services for businesses, institutions, colleges and more.
-With higher value IT equipment, such as laptops and servers, we are able to provide refurbishment and resale opportunities while ensuring all hard drives have been removed or erased in accordance with industry standards, we offer connections with third party certified processors to refurbish and re-sell the equipment.
+With higher value IT equipment, such as laptops and servers, we are able to provide refurbishment and resale opportunities while ensuring all hard drives have been shred or erased in accordance with industry standards.

 The ECOvanta facility, located at 2209 S. 58th Street, Philadelphia, PA 19143, has obtained e-Stewards, Responsible Recycling (R2), OHSAS 18001 and ISO 14001 certifications.
 We also audit all of our downstream recycling partners to make sure they follow our standards for sustainable management of electronics.